cemanetwork/appmar/README.md

 cd C:\Users\user\Desktop\appmar
 ```

-4. Use the following command to create a new Conda environment called `appmarenv` and install dependencies from `package-list.txt`:
+4. Use the following command to create a new Conda environment called `appmarenv` with Python 3.7 and APPMAR dependencies:

 ```
-conda create -y --name appmarenv --file package-list.txt
+conda env create -f environment.yml
 ```

 5. Activate the recently created environment: